MiloMT/MovieMaestro/README.md

 In the database, MongoDB stores and manage application data, such as user information.

 ## R4	User Stories
+User stories can help us define features of our application, by creating user stories we can turn our problems into real life examples and use this to implement usable features.
+As our application will have un-registered and registered users, the needs can be defined differently.
+The use of the user stories will greatly assist when writing our appliction.
+They will be used to look back on throughout the process to make sure our features are being implemented in the way we want them and for usability.

+Users:
+- As a user, I want to be able to apply filters based on genres, so that I can find movies that match my specific interests.
+- As a user, I want to filter movies based on their availability on different streaming platforms, such as Netflix, Amazon Prime, or Hulu, to streamline my viewing options.
+- As a user, I want to filter movies based on their availability in different countries, so that I can discover international films that suit my preferences.
+- As a user, I want to include or exclude movies based on specific keywords or themes, such as "romantic comedy" or "action-packed", to refine my search results.
+- As a user, I want to filter movies based on their average vote ratings, so that I can discover highly-rated films that align with my tastes.

+Registered Users:
+- As a registered user, I want to create and manage my account settings, including language preferences and default filters, to personalize my browsing experience.
+- As a registered user, I want to maintain a "watched list" of movies that I've already seen, so that they are excluded from future recommendations and searches.

+Specific Users:
+- As a parent, I want to filter movies based on appropriation, so that my children can watch appropriate movies.
+-

 ## R5	Wireframes for multiple standard screen sizes
 ## R6	Screenshots of your Github Projects